Sex Hormones in Older Women (SHOW)

-The main aim of the SHOW Study is to investigate the association between levels of androgens (testosterone and other androgens) in the blood and cardiovascular events and life expectancy in older women.
+The SHOW Study is investigating the association between levels of androgens (testosterone and other androgens) in the blood and cardiovascular events and life expectancy in older women.

 In the future, SHOW may also be able to investigate associations between sex hormones and other ASPREE outcomes such as fracture, cognitive function and cancer.

-The SHOW sub-study utilises existing health information and blood samples volunteered to the principal ASPREE trial and ASPREE Healthy Ageing Biobank.
-Participants do not need to do anything more than continue in the ASPREE trial as normal.
+The SHOW sub-study utilised existing health information and blood samples volunteered to the principal ASPREE trial and ASPREE Healthy Ageing Biobank.
+Participants did not need to do anything more than continue in the ASPREE trial as normal.

-Researchers will measure androgen and oestrogen hormone levels in approximately 6,200 blood samples donated by female ASPREE participants to the Healthy Ageing Biobank shortly after they enrolled in the ASPREE trial (baseline).
-Hormone levels will be tested in approximately 450 samples taken three years later.
+Researchers measured androgen and oestrogen hormone levels in approximately 6,200 blood samples donated by female ASPREE participants to the Healthy Ageing Biobank shortly after they enrolled in the ASPREE trial (baseline).
+Hormone levels were tested in approximately 450 blood samples that had been provided to the biobank three years later.

-Because ASPREE participants generously share health information, researchers will be able to determine the association between androgen hormone levels and CVD risk in older Australian women.
+Because ASPREE participants shared health information, researchers will be able to determine the association between androgen hormone levels and CVD risk in older Australian women.

-The SHOW sub-study is led by the Women’s Health Research Program, Monash University and is being conducted in Australia.
-Results are expected in 2018 – 2019.
+The SHOW sub-study is led by the Women’s Health Research Program, Monash University and was conducted in Australia.
+Results are expected sometime in 2019.